sonatype-nexus-community/DevAudit/README.md

 4. Run `./devaudit --help` and you should see the DevAudit version and help screen printed.

+Note that NuGet on Linux may occasionally exit with `Error: NameResolutionFailure` which seems to be a transient problem with contacting the servers that contain the NuGet packages.
+You should just run ./build.sh again until the build completes normally.
 ### Building from source on Windows
 1. Pre-requisites: You must have one of:
     * A [.NET Framework 4.6](http://getdotnet.azurewebsites.net/target-dotnet-platforms.html) SDK or developer pack.